rigetti/pyquil/docs/source/getting_started.rst

     from pyquil.gates import *
     import numpy as np

 Next, we want to open a connection to the QVM.
-Forest supports two types of connections through pyQuil.
-The first is a synchronous connection that immediately runs requested jobs against the QVM.
-This will time out on longer jobs that run for more than 5 seconds.
-Synchronous connections are good for experimenting interactively as they give quick feedback.

 .. code:: python

-    # open a synchronous connection
-    qvm = api.SyncConnection()
+    qvm = api.QVMConnection()

 Now we can make a program by adding some Quil instruction using the ``inst`` method on a ``Program`` object.